 This page describes how to get the CTF network and Vulnbox running in a basic setup.
 There is a multitude of things which could be done differently (and even be improved).
 So if you already know how to connect to the VPN and host the Vulnbox, feel free to do it differently.
 In any case, also have a look at the general Setup docs.

 We assume that you're playing with a local team (i.e. all people sitting in one room).
 For a distributed team, large parts will be applicable, but some things will have to be done differently.

 In our setup, one physical machine will host the Vulnbox and act as your personal VPN gateway.
 All team members will connect their personal computers to the team network, for which the machine also acts as gateway.
 Therefore, the team members can reach your Vulnbox, the other teams and the internet.

 You are going to need:

 - A PC with an x86-64 CPU and two network interface – one for connecting to the internet and one for your team.
-No too fancy specs are required, a multi-core CPU (VT-x support is highly recommended) and 4 GB of RAM should suffice.
+A CPU with at least 4 cores, VT-x support and 8 GB of RAM are recommended.

 - Physical access, monitor and keyboard/mouse attached to the PC

 - A network switch for your team network

 In the rest of this guide, we're going to assume a standard Debian 9 ("Stretch") Desktop install on the PC.
 Other Debian versions or Ubuntu should work similarly and the general setup should also be applicable to other distributions.